-Upon completion of the B.S. in Interdisciplinary Educational Studies students will be able to...
+Upon completion of the Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration students will be able to...

-- 1. gather information independently through extensive reading, viewing, listening and researching in both online and print from a variety of mediums and databases. - 2. evaluate sources for credibility and appropriateness and demonstrate a high-level of understanding of the history, theories, principles, contributors, developments and contemporary applications based on their general education and interdisciplinary program plan; - 3. synthesize and analyze learning.
-Communicate learning through both traditional and non-traditional mediums. - 4. demonstrate a foundational knowledge, understanding, and practice of of the arts, history, literature, composition, communication, technology, biological and physical sciences, mathematics, health, scientific method and inquiry, social and behavioral sciences, institutions and legacies of western and non-western civilizations specifically within the African diaspora. - 5. articulate significant insights and their importance, gained during professional work experiences. - 6. explain connections between insights identified and concepts learned within their Morgan coursework. - 7. demonstrate how the integration of learning from professional work experiences and classroom learning has prepared them to solve complex problems in their field.
+- 1. gather information independently through extensive reading, viewing, listening and researching in both online and print from a variety of mediums and databases. - 2. evaluate sources for credibility and appropriateness and demonstrate a high-level of understanding of the history, theories, principles, contributors, developments and contemporary applications based on their general education and interdisciplinary program plan; - 3. synthesize, analyze and apply learning from academic sources. - 4. communicate learning through both traditional and non-traditional mediums. - 5. articulate significant insights and their importance, gained during professional work experiences.

+- 6. explain connections between insights identified and theoretical frameworks from their coursework. - 7. demonstrate how the integration of learning from professional work experiences and academic frameworks and theories has prepared them to solve complex problems in their field.